 F2.2.
-Program Specific Soft Core: The BoS on the recommendation of the CDC will prescribe a list of courses which are essential to obtain a specialization and the list should contain courses for a minimum credit of 18.
-The student would have to complete minimum 12 credits to become eligible for the specialization to be mentioned in the consolidated marksheet, provided the part semester and full semester projects are in tune with the soft core courses credited by the student.
+Professional Electives: The BoS on the recommendation of the CDC will prescribe a list of courses and the list should contain courses for a minimum credit of 18.
+The student would have to earn a minimum 12 credits from the list.